a4abubakar/dynamic-form/README.md

-This is a [Dynamic form](https://dynamic-form-sigma.vercel.app/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This project is named as Dynamic Form and you can check this [Dynamic form](https://dynamic-form-sigma.vercel.app/) deployment link.

 ## Getting Started